gfulham/Greg-Fulham-Portfolio/README.md

 - Created a script that runs through Survey Data and cleans it for analysis.
 - Data delivered via excel with over 17000 entries from 198 respondents.
 - Created visualizations to examine question order bias.
-- The idea for the analysis section came from a blog post on [Survey Monkey](https://www.surveymonkey.com/curiosity/eliminate-order-bias-to-improve-your-survey-responses/)
-- The conclusion in the analysis shows there is some bias towards answers 4,5,6, and 7.
 ![image](https://github.com/gfulham/survey_monkey/blob/b23e4dde7ed48d820032f8b0d3fa1cf59ad2e6e5/images/Survey%20Answer%20Order%20Bias.png)